smiles/Smiles_Sass/README.md

 # Smiles_Sass
-Just some Sass I created for use
+Just some Sass I created for personal use.